 - Add in the cream, butter, salt and vanilla and whisk it all together (carefully, it can splatter!)

-Start by putting the cleaned out melons on a big platter, or portion them in individual bowls.
+Start by putting the cleaned out melons on a big platter, or place them in individual bowls.

-Next, drizzle on the dreamy, amazing caramel sauce.
+Next, drizzle on the dreamy, amazing caramel sauce and enjoy!

 MELON WITH ICE CREAM AND CARAMEL SAUCE